tc39/proposal-intl-messageformat/README.md

 Furthermore, localization often relies on parsing these custom formats during the runtime or rendering of an application.

-To help with this, we introduce `Intl.MessageFormat` as a native parser and formatter for [MessageFormat 2.0].
+To help with this, we introduce
+`Intl.MessageFormat` as a native parser and formatter for [MessageFormat 2.0] (aka "MF2") messages and resources.
 MF2 is a specification currently being developed under the Unicode Consortium, with wide industry support.
-This will allow for using MF2 resources to localize web sites, enabling the localization of the web using industry standard tooling and processes.
+This will allow for using MF2 messages and resources to localize web sites, enabling the localization of the web using industry standard tooling and processes.

 In addition to a syntax that is designed to be accessible by both developers and translators,